FiodorGrecu/Exercises/introduction_and_environment/unix_and_bash/3_star_wars/README.md

 * Move "luke_skywalker" and "old_man_ben" to the "tatooine" folder
 * Luke has found out old man ben is actually Obi Wan Kenobi.
 Change the name of "old_man_ben" to "obi_wan_kenobi"
 * Now they need to escape tatooine.
-Move "han_solo" and "chewbacca" into "tatooine"
-* While all this is happening the Sith lords are sitting nice and cozy inside their giant metal moon.
-Move "darth_vader" and "emperor_palpatine" inside the "death_star"
-* Back on tatooine the characters get on the fastest ship in the galaxy and take off to save the princess.
+Move "han_solo" and "chewbacca" into "tatooine" 3* Back on tatooine the characters get on the fastest ship in the galaxy and take off to save the princess.
 Move all four files from tatooine into the millenium falcon
 * The princess is also on the death star.
 Move "leia_organa" to the "death_star"
 * Our heroes sneak onto the Death Star.
 Move all the files inside the "millenium_falcon" onto the "death_star"
 * They found the princess! but in the process Obi Wan was struck down by Darth Vader.
 Delete the "obi_wan_kenobi" file